 - 1. When assessing a property risk, the building materials used for construction would be considered to be which key risk component?

 - A. Frequency.

 - B. Hazard.

 - C. Peril.

 - D. Severity.

 - 2. Why is risk management important to underwriters?

 - A. It reduces the potential for loss and assists in quantifying risks.

 - B. It is a fee-earning opportunity and encourages customer loyalty.

 - C. It is the best way to assess and quantify the sums insured at risk.

 - D. It is the only way for an insurer to gain an understanding of a policyholder's business.

-- 3. Which category of risk has the three possible outcomes of a loss, a break even or a gain?
+- Which category of risk has the three possible outcomes of a loss, a break even or a gain?

-- A. A fundamental risk.
+A. A fundamental risk.

 - B. A particular risk.

 - C. A pure risk.

 - D. A speculative risk.

 - 4. In relation to general insurance, to be insured a risk must be

 - A. avoidable.

 - B. fortuitous.

 - C. inevitable.

 - D. unavoidable.

-- 5. In terms of frequency and severity, the risk of an explosion aboard an oil rig is classed as

-- A. high frequency, high severity.
+- 5. In terms of frequency and severity, the risk of an explosion aboard an oil rig is classed as A. high frequency, high severity.

 - B. high frequency, low severity.

 - C. low frequency, low severity.

 - D. low frequency, high severity.

 - 6. A hazard is defined as something which

 - A. can adversely affect the risk to be insured.

 - B. does not affect the risk to be insured.

 - C. is always covered by an insurance policy.

 - D. is always excluded from an insurance policy.

 - 7. From an insurer's point of view, risk can be defined as the

 - A. certainty of loss.

 - B. frequency of loss.

 - C. measure of loss.

 - D. possibility of loss.

 - 8. In relation to insurance, a peril is

 - A. an event which may give rise to a loss.

 - B. the chance of an event which may give rise to a loss.

 - C. an internal feature that increases the chance of an event which may give rise to a loss.

 - D. an external feature that increases the chance of an event which may give rise to a loss.

 - 9. What is the presence of flammable composite panels in the construction of a factory building best described as?

 - A. A fundamental risk.

 - B. A hazard.

 - C. A peril.

 - D. A pure risk.

 - 10. In terms of frequency and severity, the accidental damage to the windscreen is typically classified as

 - A. high frequency, low severity.

 - B. high frequency, high severity.

 - C. low frequency, low severity.

 - D. low frequency, high severity.

-- 11. Which part of the world usually has the highest premium rate for travel insurance including medical and liability?
+- 11. A shop owner has installed security cameras and an alarm system, as well as internal and external locks on all entrances.
+What type of risk management does this represent?

-- A. Australia and New Zealand.
+- A. Risk analysis.

-- B. Europe.
+- B. Risk control.

-- C. North America.
+- C. Risk elimination.

-- D. UK.
+- D. Risk transfer.

 - 12. Kita is choosing a European holiday and is considering a city break, a beach holiday, a cruise or a scuba diving course.
-In respect of travel insurance cover, which is usually the highest risk?

-- A. The beach holiday.
+In respect of travel insurance cover, which is usually the highest risk?A. The beach holiday.

 - B. The city break.

 - C. The cruise.

 - D. The scuba diving course.

 - 13. A building has a thatched roof, a sprinkler system and an intruder alarm.
 Which, if any of these would be classed as a physical hazard?

 - A. The thatched roof.

 - B. The sprinkler system.

 - C. The intruder alarm.

 - D. None of these.